MicrosoftDocs/windows-dev-docs/terminal/customize-settings/startup.md

 **Default value:** Windows Console Host

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).
+> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview) when running Windows 10 Insider Program Dev Channel or Windows 11.

 <br />